fabian-muller-phd/fabian-muller-phd.github.io-/research.md

   <p class="list-label"><strong>Current work</strong></p>
   <ul class="list-tight">
-    <li>With DEPP administrative data, I model learning trajectories in primary school across multiple years and cohorts with different levels of COVID disruption to see when gaps open or close and for whom.</li>
+    <li>With administrative data from the Directorate of Evaluation, Forecasting and Performance (DEPP) at the French Ministry of National Education and Youth, I model learning trajectories in primary school across multiple years and cohorts with different levels of COVID disruption to see when gaps open or close and for whom.</li>
     <li>This goes beyond averages to identify profiles of resilience and risk by socioeconomic background and gender.</li>
   </ul>